Slackadays/Clipboard/README.md

 - **pretty**.
 Clipboard has colorful text baked in everywhere.** 🌈 Say adiós to boring black & white!
 - **a time-saver**.
 Clipboard frees you from ugly, temporary directories and memorizing file locations!

-**You can disable colors with the NO_COLOR environment variable.
+**Disable colors with the NO_COLOR environment variable.

 # How To Use

 In all commands, you can substitute `cb` for `clipboard`.
-Add a number from 0 to 9 to the end of the action to choose which clipboard you want to use (the default is 0).
+Add a number to the end of the action to choose which clipboard you want to use (the default is 0).
-That's right, you have 10 different clipboards!

 ## Copy
 `clipboard copy (file) [files]`